Proj6-360B/BobProject/README.md

 This is the read me for our project <br>
 <br>
 Project6 <br>
-David Huynh, Adbul F, Damien Cruz, Andrew Nguyen
+David Huynh, Abdulmuen Fethi, Damien Cruz, Andrew Nguyen